 Digging up Japanese knotweed

 The rhizome system beneath a stand of Japanese knotweed can be over 4 metres deep and could extend for at least 7 metres around the stand.
 If you are going to dig out the rhizome system you will need to remove all of the plant material.
 You should use the rhizome identification guide in the knotweed code of practice, or ask a specialist, to help you identify the plant material.
-Download the Japanese knotweed code of practice from the Environment Agency website (PDF, 2.06MB).
+Download the Japanese knotweed code of practice.

 You will need to check any cleared areas regularly for regrowth.
 You can spray any regrowth with herbicide.